xuluan/chatroom/README.md

 >> node app.js

-Then open your browserand go to: http://localhost:8000
+Then open your browser and go to: http://localhost:8000